AkariiinMKII/Scoop4kariiin/README.md

 ## How do I contribute new manifests?

-To make a new manifest contribution, please read the [Contributing Guide](https://github.com/ScoopInstaller/.github/blob/main/.github/CONTRIBUTING.md).
+To make a new manifest contribution, please read the [Contributing Guide](https://github.com/ScoopInstaller/.github/blob/main/.github/CONTRIBUTING.md) and [App Manifests](https://github.com/ScoopInstaller/Scoop/wiki/App-Manifests) wiki page.

-Additionally, here is [a tiny toolkit](scripts/README.md) to help building app manifests.
+Additionally, here is a [PowerShell Script Module](scripts/README.md) to help building app manifests.